AckerlyXu/heima/articles/virtual-network/virtual-network-multiple-ip-addresses-portal.md

 A public IP address is added by associating a public IP address resource to either a new IP configuration or an existing IP configuration.

-> [AZURE.NOTE]
+> [!NOTE]
 > Public IP addresses have a nominal fee.
-To learn more about IP address pricing, read the [IP address pricing](/pricing/details/reserved-ip-addresses/) page.
+To learn more about IP address pricing, read the [IP address pricing](https://www.azure.cn/pricing/details/reserved-ip-addresses/) page.
 There is a limit to the number of public IP addresses that can be used in a subscription.
-To learn more about the limits, read the [Azure limits](/documentation/articles/azure-subscription-service-limits/#networking-limits) article.
+To learn more about the limits, read the [Azure limits](../azure-subscription-service-limits.md#networking-limits) article.
 >

 ### <a name="create-public-ip"></a>Create a public IP address resource